Ed.S. in School Psychology

 Culminating Experience Requirements

 Enrollment in the Ed.S.
 Seminar (EPSY 239) and the Ed.S.
 Thesis (EPSY 540) or Ed.S.
 Project (EPSY 542) courses require students to file and have approved a Reservation Form, for these courses the semester before intended registration.
-This program follows the guidelines provided by the American Psychological Assocation's most current edition, for formatting of projects and thesis.
+This program follows the guidelines provided by the American Psychological Assocation's most current edition, for formatting of projects and theses.
 The office of Graduate Studies, River Front Center, Room 215, (916) 278-6470, offers formatting guides and templates on their website.

 Graduation Procedures

-Prior to graduation, an application for graduation must be filed in the Office of Graduate Studies by the specified deadline.
+Prior to graduation, an application for graduation must be filed with the Office of Graduate Studies by the specified deadline.
 All course work leading to this degree must be completed within a seven year period.
 Be sure to attend to deadline dates posted by the Office of Graduate Studies for submission of this form.

 Program Requirements